Home

 Mellotrons used:

 So, while never much of a 'Mellotron band', Camel's contribution to the progressive canon is noteworthy, without ever being likely to challenge the big boys.
-Their first four albums are all worth hearing, as is Mellotron-free recent-ish live archive release On the Road 1972 (****), although quality dips towards the end of the '70s, and plummets soon after.
+Their first four albums are all worth hearing, while albums five to eight all have their moments, as does Mellotron-free live archive release On the Road 1972 (****).
 Sadly, any vague hopes fans may have had for a reunion of the original lineup one day were dashed in early 2002 by news of Pete Bardens' death.
-Latimer's version of the band tour and record to this day, but keyboards these days are the usual digital dullness, and despite some reasonably-acclaimed recent releases, Camel are most unlikely ever to produce anything even close to the quality of their early material again.
+Latimer's version of the band tour and record to this day, but keyboards these days are the usual digital dullness and despite some reasonably-acclaimed recent releases, Camel are most unlikely ever to produce anything even close to the quality of their early material again.

 Official site